yaoiprotag/yaoi/README.md

 # ⚠️Attention!⚠️
-**ENABLE POPUPS FOR THE WEBPAGE TO AVOID THE WEBSITE GETTING BLOCKED** Method 2 recommended BOTH WORK BUT METHOD 2 IS THIS FASTEST
+**ENABLE POPUPS FOR THE WEBPAGE TO AVOID THE WEBSITE GETTING BLOCKED** *Method 2 recommended since it is the fastest* Method 1:
-Method 1:
 - On your computer, open Chrome.
 - At the top right, click More.
 Settings.